Flow in SportsA psychological edge for athletes

 I have worked with a diverse range of sports, and with athletes from developmental to elite stage.
 My work is evidence-based, and a key aspect of my sports psychology is to facilitate athletes (and coaches) developing a skillset for greater awareness and focus.
 I help athletes manage worries, problems, and distractions, to enable focus to be directed totally onto performance.
 I also work with motivation, and believe that enjoyment is essential to sport participation at all levels.

 I have found in sport some of the most enjoyable experiences of my life.
 I spent my younger years taking in every sport experience I could find.
 I loved to run, and medalled at All-Schools & State Championships during my high school years in Sydney, and at Australian University Games during my first uni degree in human movement education at the University of Sydney, where I was awarded a Blue for my athletic achievements.
 I also loved to swim, and turned to triathlons during the mid 80s in Sydney, and then again in the early 90s in the USA while studying at UNC – Greensboro.
-More recently, having re-started swimming, I have found a passion for ocean swimming.
+More recently, having re-started swimming, I have found a love for ocean swimming.

 Learn the skills that make good athletes great.
 Get in touch via my contact page.